Sections in this article:

 Farer was founded by Jono Holt in the United Kingdom.

-Farer differentiates itself by combining vibrant colors, retro designs, and Swiss-made movements, offering distinctive and accessible watches that evoke a sense of adventure.
+Farer differentiates itself by combining vibrant colours, retro designs, and Swiss-made movements, offering distinctive and accessible watches that evoke a sense of adventure.
 Holt’s vision for Farer was to create timepieces that celebrate travel, exploration, and individuality.

 The brand’s attention to detail, use of high-quality materials, and limited production runs have garnered praise from watch enthusiasts seeking unique, characterful designs.